wso2/docs-is/en/docs/learn/configuring-openid-connect-single-logout.md

-The [OpenID Connect Session Management specification](http://openid.net/specs/openid-connect-session-1_0.html) , provides a way for a Relying Party (RP) to monitor the login status of an end user with an OpenID Connect Provider (OP) so that the RP application can log-out any end users that have logged out of the OP (i.e., the WSO2 Identity Server).
-For instance, if there are two RP applications relying on WSO2 Identity Server, when an end user logs-out of one of the applications, he/she can be automatically logged out of the other one as well.
+The [OpenID Connect Session Management specification](http://openid.net/specs/openid-connect-session-1_0.html) provides a way for a Relying Party (RP) to monitor the login status of an end-user with an OpenID Connect Provider (OP) so that the RP application can log-out any end-users that have logged out of the OP (i.e., the WSO2 Identity Server).
+For instance, if there are two RP applications relying on WSO2 Identity Server, when an end-user logs-out of one of the applications, he/she can be automatically logged out of the other one as well.